77 Mac Room 201

 - NIDA Hotline - 1-800-662-HELP (National Institute on Drug Abuse)

 Macalester encourages any employee who may have a drug or alcohol-related problem to contact the EAP or seek other professional assistance.
 Macalester will support any employee desiring assistance.
 Employees, however, should seek help before the dependency affects their job performance.
 While drug or alcohol dependency itself is not grounds for discipline or permanent separation from Macalester, any problems resulting from such use or dependency will be dealt with in the same manner as any other problem and may be cause for discipline or separation from the College.
 Macalester College Employment Services department is the most appropriate resource for staff & faculty to contact for assistance and questions.

 Compliance with the Drug Free Schools/Communities and the Drug Free Workplace Acts

 Macalester College is committed to complying with the requirements of the Drug Free Schools and Communities Act and the Drug Free Workplace Act.
-The requirements for compliance with the Drug Free Schools and Communities Act of 1989 are addressed in the alcohol policy section of the student, staff and faculty handbooks.
+The requirements for compliance with the Drug Free Schools and Communities Act of 1989 are addressed here and in the Alcohol and Illegal Drugs Policy of the Student Handbook.
 The College conducts biennial reviews of its alcohol and drug program to determine its effectiveness, implement needed changes and insure that disciplinary sanctions are consistently enforced.

 Additional requirements for compliance with the Drug Free Workplace Act of 1988 state that employees of the College are required to report to work on time and in appropriate mental and physical condition for work and to remain in that condition during the work shift.
 Employees must, as a condition of employment, abide by the terms of this policy and report any criminal convictions under a criminal drug stature for violations occurring on or off campus premises while conducting college business.
 A report of conviction must be made within five days of conviction.